thiagopbueno/dotfiles/README.md

 dotfiles
 ========

-Configuration files for bash and bootstrap scripts for OS X El Capitan and others.
+Configuration files for bash and bootstrap scripts for OS X Sierra.

-## Installation
+## Basic install

 ```